OswaldLabsOpenSource/oswaldlabs.com/content/platform/agastya/compliance.md

 ---
 title: Compliance
 type: agastya
-description: Agastya, the accessibility plugin for websites by Oswald Labs, increases your compliance with WCAG 2.0, ATAG 2.0, ADA, and Section 508 requirements.
+description: Agastya, the accessibility plugin for websites by Oswald Labs, help you increase your compliance with WCAG 2.0, ATAG 2.0, ADA, and Section 508 requirements.
 ---

 <section class="hero pb-5">